khushaljethava/khushaljethava.github.io/_posts/2026-04-04-Python-Web-Scraping-Complete-Guide.md

 - **API-backed data** — Check the Network tab in browser DevTools.
 Many "dynamic" sites load data from JSON APIs that you can call directly, skipping the browser entirely.

 Key practices: respect `robots.txt`, rate-limit your requests, handle errors with retries, store data incrementally to avoid losing progress, and use unique constraints to prevent duplicates.
 Start with the simplest approach and add complexity only when needed.

+## Related Posts

+- [Sentiment Analysis with Python](/posts/Sentiment-Analysis-with-Python/) -- Analyze the tone and opinion of scraped text data at scale.
+- [Python Data Visualization with Matplotlib and Seaborn](/posts/Python-Data-Visualization-Matplotlib-Seaborn/) -- Turn scraped datasets into compelling charts and dashboards.
+- [Building Recommendation Systems with Python](/posts/Building-Recommendation-Systems-with-Python/) -- Use scraped product or content data to power personalized recommendations.